aopecho/appdev-chapters/error-message-bank.md

 * Only one server can run at a time, so `bin/server` will "kill" any other server that's running in another tab.
 This error can be safely ignored!

 **This rails grade test is failing, but my output looks the same as the expected output:**
 * There's always a reason!
-You can try comparing your output vs the test's expected output in a diff checker (note: is there a preferred diff checker?)
+You can try comparing your output vs the test's expected output in a diff checker.
 * Sometimes, this might come down to a subtle difference in characters: as far as your computer is concerned, `'` is different from `‘`, for example!